slightcold00/STA208-COVID-19-Analysis/README.md

 Besides, we are access to the average temperature in each state.
 We visualize the time series data for COVID-19 cases as well as average temperature series in selected states in this notebook [Visualization for time series data](https://github.com/yanhaojin/STA208-COVID-19-Analysis/blob/master/Notebooks/STA208%20COVID-19%20Visualization%20for%20Time%20Series%20Data.ipynb).

 ## Autoregression Analysis and Prediction
 For predicting the confirmed and deaths cases, it is natural to using autoregression model.
 In the notebook [Autoregression without using other features](https://github.com/yanhaojin/STA208-COVID-19-Analysis/blob/master/Notebooks/STA208%20COVID-19%20Autoregression%20Analysis%20without%20Temperature.ipynb), we fit ARIMA model for selected states without using other features.

+To avoid overfitting on the training set, we did not add to many features about the daily temperature.
+Only average daily temperature is used in autoregression analysis.

 ## GCNN

-## Conclusion
+## Conclusion and Discussion

+In this notebook [Recommended model using autoregression analysis](https://github.com/yanhaojin/STA208-COVID-19-Analysis/blob/master/Notebooks/STA208%20COVID-19%20Recommended%20Autoregression%20Model%20for%20Prediction.ipynb), we give a brief summary of recommended prediction model.
+We see that for predicting the death cases, it is useful to add average temperature as a potential feature.
+For predicting the confirmed cases, the autoregression model without using temperature is already good, especially for Pennsylvania, Florida and Washington.